Forget sleeping nude: these ethical pyjamas will keep you warm this winter!

 Great for: Easy sleeping Price: Around $50

 For over 25 years, People Tree has been a pioneer in the sustainable fashion field, having partnered with Fair Trade producers, ethically paid garment workers, artisans and organic farmers to create their causal, universally wearable pieces.
 One of our favourites?
-This star PJ set, made of 100% organic cotton.
+This sweet, star-printed PJ set, made of 100% organic cotton.

 Great for: Everyday cosiness Price: Around $40